 This vegan paneer is the creamiest version you will ever try!
 It's made from the leftover wheat starch water from washing flour, blended with tofu and coconut oil, and steamed to develop an amazingly cheesy texture.
 You can pan-fry it and add it to any of your favorite dishes, but of course I recommend this incredible Palak Paneer!

 This vegan, cajun, deli-style turkey gets simmered in a slow cooker in a delicious broth, then roasted to develop the crust.
 The chicken-style bouillon and extra swirls of cajun seasoning throughout really pack in the flavor!

 Seasoned with a crisp, lightly floral vegan wine (try a Sauvignon Blanc!), this Swiss cheese made with leftover wheat starch water from washing flour to make seitan is nutty and robust, slices perfectly for sandwiches, and should complement just about anything on your next charcuterie board.

 This vegan provolone cheese is buttery, tangy, and a little bit smoky.
 It's made with the leftover wheat starch water from washing flour to make seitan.
 Perfect for your next charcuterie board or sliced thin for sandwiches, the texture will impress even the hardcore cheeseaholics!

-If you're looking for a flavorful, yet simple recipe for ham from washed flour, look no further!
+If you're looking for a flavorful, yet simple recipe for beef from washed flour, look no further!
 No need to worry about achieving the perfect oven temperature, frying or making a broth, because this seitan is cooked by wrapping and steaming.
-Slices up perfectly for sandwiches, too!
+It slices up perfectly for sandwiches, or you can make thicker cutlets and fry them up for a quick steak-style seitan, too!